“Any train journey will get you from A to B – but where’s the fun in that?” That’s the question clients MeYouandUs put to us at our first meeting.

 Our SLAM system had to work differently for AR inside the carriage from outside.
 And so we took inspiration from the Mars Exploration Rovers and aerospace technology.

-Inside the carriage we used visual odometry, whereby the device’s camera feed is analysed frame-by-frame.
+Inside the carriage we used visual odometry, which analyses the device’s camera feed frame-by-frame.
 It identifies specific feature points, then works backwards to understand where things are compared to where they were, and how they move.

-For AR outside the carriage we employed the device’s gyroscope differently making assumptions about the movement of the train itself.
+For AR outside the carriage, we employed the device’s gyroscope differently making assumptions about the movement of the train itself.
 Sensors then estimated the motion and turn of the device and a fusion technique, similar to those used in aeroplanes, brought all this data together.
-Finally Kalman Filters were applied to cancel out data drift & noise and ensure steady, accurate AR images.
+Finally, we applied Kalman Filters to cancel out data drift & noise and ensure steady, accurate AR images.

 Anyone that knows anything about the creative process will tell you that the journey from concept to product is multi-layered.
 It is well researched, informed and often lengthy.
 But, it’s worth the effort because as with most things in life, you get out of it what you put in.

-We began by working with a BAFTA award winning writer to translate draft scripts into our AR format.
-We then took them to the studio to be professionally recorded by a team of voice actors which we then matched up with our animation.
+We began by working with a BAFTA award-winning writer to translate draft scripts into our AR format.
+We then took them to the studio where a team of voice actors professionally recorded them and then we matched it up with our animation.

 The results, as you can see, are pretty special.
-We’re proud to have developed such an innovative and cutting edge technology and it’s something we hope to be able to take into other arenas.
+We’re proud to have developed such an innovative technology, and it’s something we hope to take into other arenas.

-With full support from East Coast franchisee LNER, we delivered an app where the user is entertained, they learn something new, and can even take pictures of what they see.
+With full support from East Coast franchisee LNER, we delivered an entertaining app.
+Users learn something new, and can even take pictures of what they see.
 What started as a regular, dull train journey has suddenly become an adventure.